DIYtranscriptomics/DIYtranscriptomics.github.io/syllabus/index.md

 <img src="images/notebook.jpg" style="border:none;" />
 </div>

-**January 31st and Feb 7th** - At this point, you are in a situation many bioinformatics folks find themselves in: you have a folder that contains some raw data, an analysis script, and outputs that include graphs, tables and other images.
+**Dec 5th and 12th** - At this point, you are in a situation many bioinformatics folks find themselves in: you have a folder that contains some raw data, an analysis script, and outputs that include graphs, tables and other images.
 Unfortunately, this trail of digital breadcrumbs is hard for anyone to follow (even your future self!).
 In order to make your analysis pipeline transparent and reproducible, in the next two classes you'll use [R Markdown](http://rmarkdown.rstudio.com/) and [Knitr](http://yihui.name/knitr/) to wrap all these elements together in a dyanmic document that can be placed in your lab notebook or published as a supplementary file in your manuscript.
 Lecture slides available [here](https://www.icloud.com/keynote/0jx8AmcQUTZvZjBB4h65gVR9A#Lecture12%5FRmarkdown)

 <div style="clear:both"></div>